citysciencelab/urban-model-platform/REF-Refactoring-status.md

 #### Feature III: /execution endpoint and Jobs and local Job storage
 - implement remote process execution: async
+- return remote job id in location header in response to POST request
-- implement /jobs route (`JobList`)-> fetch remote jobs
+- implement /jobs route (`JobList`)
-- implement job list (remote)
+- implement /jobs/job-id route
-- store a local reference of a remote job (a job storage adapter)
+- store a local reference of a remote job

 - create a (normalized) database schema for local Jobs and expand pydantic model `Job` to a SQLModel using the SQLModel library